Interchanges Fees

 An interchange fee applies to each credit card or debit card sales/service transaction.
 Examples include a retailer’s product sale or a field-based plumbing services payment.
 During the transaction, the merchant’s bank (the acquiring bank or acquirer) pays an interchange fee to the customer’s bank (or issuing bank).

-The interchange fees cover the issuing bank’s fraud transaction risks.
+The interchange fees for credit cards cover the issuing bank’s fraud transaction risks.
 In addition, the fees pay for transaction processing costs.
+Proper and complete transaction data is crucial for credit card transactions, especially for card-not-present transactions and for dealing with corporate and government cards.
 An interchange fee is derived by applying a specific interchange rate (or percentage) to the purchase amount.

 Credit card interchange fees range from 1.5% to 3.3% on average.
 Payment processing fees are an additional expense.
 Note that Visa card transactions carry the lowest fees.
 However, Mastercard and Discover transactions incur only minimally higher costs.